Published on

 The most resonant moments came when contemporary fashion made room for craft.
 Several heritage-driven brands incorporated traditional techniques including Miao embroidery, Su embroidery, and Xi embroidery, placing centuries-old handwork inside a modern runway context.
 Done well, that kind of pairing avoids costume nostalgia.
 It lets craft behave like a living language.

-Art Hearts Fashion China Wuxi Edition finale
+Art Hearts Fashion Wuxi Edition finale

 The showcase highlighted both international fashion voices and Chinese heritage-driven design.